Chapter 1 Privacy and Security of the Electronic Health Record

 Healthcare professionals and providers must follow the facility’s electronic security policies and procedures.
 Violating these may cause a breach of ePHI.

-When a breach of ePHI occurs and impacts 500 or more individuals, healthcare organizations must notify the Secretary of the U.S. Department of Health and Human Services (HHS) by completing a breach report form within 60 days.
-If the breach impacts less than 500 individuals, then the healthcare organization must complete the breach report form no later than 60 days after the end of the calendar year when the breach was discovered.
+When a breach of ePHI occurs and impacts 500 or more individuals, healthcare organizations must notify the secretary of the U.S. Department of Health and Human Services (HHS) by completing a breach report form within 60 days.
+If the breach impacts fewer than 500 individuals, then the healthcare organization must complete the breach report form no later than 60 days after the end of the calendar year when the breach was discovered.

 Physical Safeguards

-• Inventory of all workstation equipment, portable devices, and medical devices that use, collect, or store ePHI.
+• Inventory all workstation equipment, portable devices, and medical devices that use, collect, or store ePHI.
 It’s important to know what equipment is being used, the location of the equipment, and who is using it.

 • Staff members must only have access to the part of the software they need to complete their job.
-So a provider would have greater access to a patient’s EHR than the receptionist, for example.
+Therefore, a provider would have greater access to a patient’s EHR than the receptionist, for example.

 • Unique strong network passwords for each staff member